-Interview typically starts with few simple, personal questions.
-Recruiters will inquire about your goals, attitudes, abilities and experience, trying to get a basic understanding of your personality and communication skills.
-They may use the following questions:
+Typical financial analyst interview starts with a few simple, screening questions.
+We will inquire about your goals, attitudes, abilities, motivation, and experience, trying to get a basic understanding of your personality and skills.

 - Why do you want to become a financial analyst?